darienmt/FCND-Term1-P3-3D-Quadrotor-Controller/README.md

 PASS: ABS(Quad.Omega.X) was less than 2.500000 for at least 0.750000 seconds
 ```

-#### Scenario 3 : Position/velocity and yaw angle control
+#### Scenario 3: Position/velocity and yaw angle control

 There a three methods to implement here:

-- [AltitudeControl](./cpp/QuadControl.cpp#L169-L212): This is a [PID controller](https://en.wikipedia.org/wiki/PID_controller) to control the acceleration meaning the thrust needed to control the altitude.
+- [AltitudeControl](./cpp/QuadControl.cpp#L169-L212): This is a [PD controller](https://en.wikipedia.org/wiki/PID_controller) to control the acceleration meaning the thrust needed to control the altitude.

 ![Altitude controller equations](./images/altitude_eq.gif)